General Liability Insurance For Wedding Officiants

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A WEDDING OFFICIANT
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A WEDDING OFFICIANT

 Example 1: When you’re filling out the paperwork for a client, you make an error on the forms.
 Due to the mistake, the couple isn’t technically married for several months.
 They decide to file a lawsuit for missed financial opportunities (e.g., tax rebates) as well as general aggravation.
 General liability insurance would compensate for any financial repercussions of the mistake.